 Value-based pricing is a hot topic among B2B companies.
 Promises of higher profits and market share have been made credible by numerous success stories.
 Who wouldn’t want to share in that success?
 There’s little wonder that we are seeing more and more companies making the move.
 But, we also frequently see a lot of frustrated companies.
 Those who have launched value-based pricing strategies without seeing the results.
 Why?
 Their value-based pricing strategies are not truly value-based.

 SBI’s pricing practice offers a comprehensive B2B Revenue Generation guide to pricing.
-The new Pricing Strategy section of the How to Make Your Number in 2018 to review Pricing Strategy emerging best practices for pricing.
+The new Pricing Strategy section of the How to Make Your Number in 2018 includes six sections and 24 phases of emerging best practices for pricing.
 Each phase includes a set of questions to evaluate if your position.
 Turn to the Pricing Strategy section on pages 142 – 235.
-To receive your own copy of SBI’s new 2018 Pricing Strategy workbook, simply email Jeff.Grice@salesbenchmarkindex.com and request a brief call with me to review the latest pricing best practices.
+To receive your own copy of SBI’s new 2018 Pricing Strategy workbook, simply email Jeff.Grice@salesbenchmarkindex.com and request an introductory call with me to review the latest pricing best practices.

 It’s not surprising that this is the case.
 Like anything that offers superior returns, value-based pricing is challenging to do well.
 It takes market understanding, rigor, and discipline to get it right.
 There are several reasons why an intended value-based pricing strategy can fall short of expectations.
 We have listed some of the commonly-seen pitfalls below.

 Frequently the source of the issue is inward-out thinking.
 The value the company calculates is an internal perception of value, not the customer’s.

 For example, imagine our company sees our solution as being an efficiency play.
 It allows users to complete tasks more quickly and saves them time.
 In that case, we may calculate the value as being the cost of the users’ time that has now been saved.